tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 Please confirm that the domain name has been resolved to the IP of the server you are using now.

-### How to apply for ICP filing entity change?

-For the detailed process, see [ICP Filing Information Change](https://cloud.tencent.com/document/product/243/19144).

 ### Can I change information of the entity or website during the application for ICP filing transfer?

 No. ICP filing transfer only adds a new service provider to your ICP filing information, which means that you cannot modify the filing information during the application.
 You can make the change at your original access provider and then apply for transfer, or apply for ICP filing information change through the original access provider after transfer succeeds.
 Different provincial Communications Administration Bureaus have different rules for ICP filing transfer application.
-For details, see [Provincial Communications Administration Bureaus Filing Requirements](https://cloud.tencent.com/document/product/243/3474).
+For details, see [Provincial Communications Administration Bureaus Filing Requirements](https://intl.cloud.tencent.com/document/product/1022/31671).

 ### Do I have to re-apply for ICP filing or apply for ICP filing information change after switching to another Tencent Cloud IP?